Rosey Grier: Politics

+O.J.
+Simpson trial

+In 1994, Grier visited O. J. Simpson in jail, who allegedly yelled out a confession to the crime.

 2018 gubernatorial bid

 On January 5, 2017, Grier announced his intention to run for governor of California as a Republican in the 2018 California gubernatorial election.
 He ended his candidacy in July 2017.

+Author and speaker

+Grier has written a number of books:

+Grier also works as a motivational speaker.

 Community service

-Grier has also written a number of books, and now travels the United States as an inspirational speaker.
-He is a cofounder of American Neighborhood Enterprises, an organization that works to help disadvantaged city dwellers buy homes and receive vocational training.
+Grier is a cofounder of American Neighborhood Enterprises (ANE), an organization that works to help disadvantaged city dwellers buy homes and receive vocational training.
 Grier was ordained a Protestant minister in 1983, and the next year he founded his nonprofit resource center for inner-city teens, developing spiritual and educational programs for disadvantaged youths.

-Grier is a prominent member of Alpha Phi Alpha fraternity.
+Grier supports The Prostate Cancer Foundation with his time and effort.

 He is also on the Milken Family Foundation board of trustees and serves as its program administrator of community affairs.

+Honors

+In addition to his many football honors (see above), Grier is noted for the following honors: